alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/getPublicErc4337Client.md

 # getPublicErc4337Client

-`getPublicErc4337Client` is a method on `EthersProviderAdapter` that gets the underlying viem client which has [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) compatability.
+`getPublicErc4337Client` is a method on `EthersProviderAdapter` that gets the underlying viem client which has [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) capability.

 ## Usage